Scalability and robustness of spectral embedding: landmark diffusion is all you need: Introduction

 \section{Introduction}

 Unsupervised learning is arguably the holy grail in the field of artificial intelligence, and it is arguably that the more data we have, the better we can learn.
 So far there have been many unsupervised learning algorithms proposed and it is still an active studying field.
 In general, those algorithms share a common ground.
 The learner designer constructs an optimization framework that captures the intended properties of the learning process, and then designs an algorithm to solve the optimization problem.
 Based on the nature of an algorithm, it can be roughly classified into two classes -- spectral or not.
-Spectral algorithms include ISOMAP \cite{tenenbaum2000global}, locally linear embedding (LLE) \cite{roweis2000nonlinear}, Hessian LLE \cite{Donoho_Grimes:2003}, eigenmap \cite{belkin2003laplacian}, diffusion map (DM) \cite{Coifman2006}, vector DM (VDM) \cite{singer2012vector}, to name but a few.
+Spectral algorithms include ISOMAP \cite{tenenbaum2000global}, locally linear embedding (LLE) \cite{roweis2000nonlinear}, Hessian LLE \cite{Donoho_Grimes:2003}, eigenmap \cite{belkin2003laplacian}, diffusion map (DM) \cite{Coifman2006} and {its variations like with bi-stochastic kernel \cite{marshall2019manifold} and PHATE \cite{moon2019visualizing}}, vector diffusion map (VDM) \cite{singer2012vector}, to name but a few.
 Those algorithms have been widely applied to various scientific fields and various theoretical foundations have been established to support those algorithms in the past decades.
 Under the manifold setup, we have had a rich knowledge about the geometric and asymptotic behavior of some of those algorithms.
-For example, the DM and VDM are both based on the diffusion process \cite{Coifman2006,singer2012vector}, and asymptotically they converge to the Laplace-Beltrami operator or connection Laplacian so that the spectral geometry theory can be applied; the LLE algorithm is not diffusion-based and the underlying kernel is asymmetric and depends on the geometry of the dataset \cite{Wu_Wu:2017}.
-However, there are still various open problems remain toward a better unsupervised learning framework.
+For example, DM and VDM are both based on the diffusion process \cite{Coifman2006,singer2012vector}, and asymptotically they converge to the Laplace-Beltrami operator or connection Laplacian so that the spectral geometry theory can be applied; the LLE algorithm is not diffusion-based and the underlying kernel is asymmetric and depends on the geometry of the dataset \cite{Wu_Wu:2017}.
+However, there are still various open problems remaining toward a better unsupervised learning framework.
 One critical challenge is how to make an algorithm scalable, which is always a numerical challenge and is critical in this ``big data era''.
 Another critical challenge is how to handle the inevitable noise, particularly when the noise is large and high dimensional.
-How to handle these two challenges together is the focus of this paper.